El Caracol, Ecatepec: Aquaculture pond

-In 1967 it was discovered that the blue green algae natural to Lake Texcoco's alkaline waters (which had previously been filtered and discarded) could instead be deliberately cultivated in the El Caracol basin, collected with screens and processed into dry nutritional supplement powder for commercial sale.
-Proudly branded as "Spirulina Mexicana", the idea resurrected the ancient agricultural practices of the Aztecs, who had collected and traded the edible algae from Lake Texcoco since pre-Columbian times.
-In 1973 the world's first commercial spirulina plant was opened at El Caracol with a production capacity of 1 ton per day, eventually expanding to a series of plants producing 200 tons a day.
+In 1967, it was discovered that the blue-green algae natural to Lake Texcoco's alkaline waters (which had previously been filtered and discarded) could instead be deliberately cultivated in the El Caracol basin, collected with screens and processed into Spirulina, a dry nutritional supplement powder, for commercial sale.
+Proudly branded as "Spirulina Mexicana", the idea resurrected the ancient agricultural practices of the Aztecs, who had collected and traded the edible algae from Lake Texcoco during the pre-Columbian era.

+In 1973, the world's first commercial Spirulina production facility was opened at El Caracol with a production capacity of one ton per day, eventually expanding to a series of plants producing 200 tons a day.
 Salt production effectively ceased during the 70s and 80s, as it was considerably more profitable to keep the basin full and agitated at all times during the optimal summer growing season rather than using the summer heat to evaporate salts.
 The Spirulina Mexicana brand remained the world's largest through the 1980s and was one of SOSA Texcoco's most profitable assets; unfortunately, the famous snail shape and repurposed nature of the evaporation basin actually hindered efficient aquaculture operations and forced much of the harvesting work to be done by hand.
 The company also found itself unable to expand further within Mexico City, as the population had quadrupled in size since El Caracol was built in the 1940s and now effectively surrounded the facility.
-As the price for spirulina spiked, other companies—primarily Earthrise Nutritionals in California and Cyanotech in Hawaii—invested heavily in technology, abandoning the single pond aquaculture system for the (still used) system of individual symmetrical ponds, serviced entirely by automatic equipment and optimized to produce upwards of 350-400 tons a day with far lower labor costs than the Mexicans could match.
+As the price for spirulina spiked, other companies—primarily Earthrise Nutritionals in California and Cyanotech in Hawaii—invested heavily in technology, abandoning the single pond aquaculture system for the (still used) system of individual symmetrical ponds, serviced entirely by automatic equipment and optimized to produce upwards of 350–400 tons a day with far lower labor costs than the Mexicans could match.
 Spirulina Mexicana, unable to compete, rapidly lost its initial market share, eventually becoming just as unprofitable as the salt operations had been.